 How to reach Ooty?

-I was in Wayanad before Ooty, so I had took a from there.
+I was in Wayanad before Ooty, so I had to take a bus from there.
 Two buses go from Wayanad to Ooty in a day.
 These buses leave from Sultan Bathery KSRTC bus stand, one at 8:00 am and another one at 12:30 in the noon.

 The nearest airport to Ooty is in Coimbatore (~88 km from Ooty).
 After flying in Coimbatore, you can either self-drive, take a taxi, bus or train to Ooty.
 You will find many TNSTC buses that commute between the two cities daily.